-In his native Canada he conducts orchestras such as the Montreal Symphony, Toronto Symphony, Quebec Symphony, Symphony Nova Scotia, National Arts Centre and Victoria Symphony as well as Les Grands Ballets Canadiens and I Musici.
+In his native Canada, he conducts orchestras such as the Orchestre symphonique de Montréal, Toronto Symphony, Orchestre symphonique de Québec, National Arts Centre Orchestra, Orchestre symphonique de Trois-Rivières, Victoria Symphony and Symphony Nova Scotia, as well as Les Grands Ballets Canadiens and I Musici.

-In Europe, Jean-Claude has enjoyed successful return visits to the Royal Scottish National Orchestra, Scottish Ballet, Manchester Camerata, a critically acclaimed debut with the City of Birmingham Symphony Orchestra, Zürich Tonhalle Orchestra, Geneva Chamber Orchestra, Porto Symphony Orchestra Casa da Música, Leipzig Symphony, Pärnu City Orchestra and Red Note Ensemble.
+In Europe, Jean-Claude has enjoyed successful return visits to the Royal Scottish National Orchestra following the completion of his successful tenure as Associate Conductor, the Manchester Camerata, Scottish Ballet, a critically acclaimed debut with the City of Birmingham Symphony Orchestra, Zürich Tonhalle Orchestra, Geneva Chamber Orchestra, Porto Symphony Orchestra Casa da Música, Leipzig Symphony, Pärnu City Orchestra and Red Note Ensemble.

 Aside from his important positions as Artistic Director and Principal Conductor of the Orchestre symphonique de Trois-Rivières and Chief Conductor of Scottish Ballet, other engagements in the previous and forthcoming seasons include return visits to the Orchestre symphonique de Quebec, Victoria Symphony, Royal Scottish National Orchestra, Symphony Nova Scotia as well as debuts with the Montreal Symphony Orchestra, the Geneva Chamber Orchestra, I Musici, Les Grands Ballets Canadiens, the Washington National Opera Orchestra, and performances at the Spoleto Festival in Charleston and the Edinburgh International Festival.